dabapps/django-readers/README.md

 You'll notice that `djunc`'s functionality is focused on _reads_: business logic which selects some data from the database and/or transforms it in such a way that it can be displayed to a user.
 What about other common types of business logic that involve accepting input from users and processing it?

-`djunc` doesn't currently provide any code to help with this, but we encourage you to follow the djunc philosophy here.
+`djunc` doesn't currently provide any code to help with this, but we encourage you to follow the same function-oriented philosophy.
 Structure your codebase around functions which take model instances and encapsulate these sorts of write actions.
 You might choose to call them `action functions`.

 The other common task needed is data validation.
 We'd suggest Django forms and/or Django REST framework serializers are perfectly adequate here.